elixir-europe/infectious-diseases-toolkit/data-analysis/socioeconomic-data.md

 Some important considerations for analysing socioeconomic data in the context of infectious disease research are:

-Contextual Understanding:
+* **Contextual Understanding**:
   *   Understand how the cultural, economic, and political context of the population under study affects how diseases spread and are prevented.
 For example, how people's travel patterns, willingness to get vaccinated, and trust in political leaders, affect the effectiveness of disease prevention.
   *   Acknowledge the global and local variations in socioeconomic determinants and their impact on infectious diseases.
 Socioeconomic status (e.g. influenced by education, income, and neighbourhood), is a commonly used socioeconomic indicator.
 The [Baseline Use Case report](https://zenodo.org/doi/10.5281/zenodo.12771702), describes this indicator and its relevance for health research in detail, including a list of important area-level indicators in table S2.

-Interdisciplinary Collaboration:
+* **Interdisciplinary Collaboration**:
   *   Encourage collaboration between epidemiologists, social scientists, and healthcare professionals.
   *   Integrate insights from various disciplines to form a comprehensive understanding of the issue.

-Longitudinal Analysis:
+* **Longitudinal Analysis**:
   *   Conduct longitudinal studies to capture changes in socioeconomic conditions over time.
   *   Recognize that the impact of socioeconomic factors on infectious diseases may evolve.

-Ethical Considerations:
+* **Ethical Considerations**:
   *   Prioritise ethical considerations, ensuring participant confidentiality and informed consent.
   *   Mitigate potential harm and consider the implications of research findings on vulnerable populations.

-Intersectionality:
+* **Intersectionality**:

   *   Recognize that individuals may experience multiple intersecting social identities, which can impact health outcomes.
   *   Consider how factors such as race, gender, and socioeconomic status interact and influence disease risk.

 ### Existing approaches